 Dear Leg Pain Investigator,

 A what?
-Sounds radiculous, but let us explain: In the spine, a disc lives next to important structures (the spinal cord and spinal nerves).
-If a disc bulges or herniates, it can put pressure on and hurt these body parts.
-When a disc puts pressure on the beginning of a spinal nerve, called a radicle (from the Latin word for “root”), a radiculopathy (“disease of the radicle”) occurs.
+Sounds like a mouthful, but let us explain.
+In the spine, intervertebral discs live very close to important structures (the spinal cord and spinal nerves).
+If a disc bulges or herniates, it may put pressure on and injure these neighboring body parts.
+If the beginning (or root) of a spinal nerve (called a "radicle" from the Latin word for root) gets compressed, a radiculopathy occurs.

 What does a radiculopathy feel like?
 Very much like the traveling discomfort you describe.
 Many spinal nerves control the motion of and sensations from your arms and legs; if these particular spinal nerve roots get compressed, a person may experience symptoms that travel to these body regions, including feelings of numbness, weakness, burning, tingling, and/or sharp shooting pain.

 The infamous syndrome of sciatica—along with its classic leg complaints—is often caused by a radiculopathy.